davidcooper1/Water-Management-Game/Project 3/README.md

     * Temperature through cold and warm fronts.
     * Rain frequency through droughts and monsoons.
   - Water sources' reserves are replenished slightly on rain events.
+* New Mechanics:
+  - Water Shipments prices are base on temperature.
+  - Player can choose how they can extract water.

 ### Modeling the City
 * City was built using two different Low-Poly European City Packs that were free on the Unity Asset Store.
   - [Decorations Set](https://assetstore.unity.com/packages/3d/environments/urban/lowpoly-modern-city-decorations-set-66070)
   - [Buildings Set](https://assetstore.unity.com/packages/3d/environments/urban/lowpoly-modern-city-buildings-set-64427)
   ![City SS](https://puu.sh/A3XOb/033b99b502.png)
-* Everything lies on a terrain with a hole left for the lake.
+* Everything lies on a terrain with holes left for lakes.
 * Lake water was made using Advanced Water prefab in the unity standard assets package.
 * Cloud was a model downloaded off Sketchfab.
 [Cloud Model](https://sketchfab.com/models/116f49c23c4347eba340d0f59b0601f7)
 * Rain was created using the Unity Particle System.
   <br>![Rain Image](https://puu.sh/A3XPz/212214c353.png)
-* The Lake moves up and down based on the amount of water in it.
+* Lake water moves up and down based on the amount of water in it.